 1.12.1 In discharging their duties, each member of the BoG is entitled to obtain independent professional advice at the cost of the Institute.

-1.12.2 Where such advice is considered necessary for the discharge of his duties and responsibilities as a Governor and is for the benefit of the Institute, such Governor shall first discuss the circumstances with the President and, having done so, shall be free to proceed, where appropriate.
+1.12.2 Where such advice is considered necessary for the discharge of his duties and responsibilities as a Governor and is for the benefit of the Institute, such Governor shall first discuss the circumstances with the Chairman and, having done so, shall be free to proceed, where appropriate.

 1.13 Governors’ Training

-1.13.1 Governors are required to attend relevant training courses/seminars at periodic intervals to keep themselves updated on developments pertaining to the oversight function of Governors, and to corporate governance best practices generally.
+1.13.1 Governors are required to attend relevant training courses/ seminars at periodic intervals to keep themselves updated on developments pertaining to the oversight function of Governors, and to corporate governance best practices generally.